ahujak/KKLE/README.md

 # KKLE
-In this project, we implement Kernel KL Divergence Estimator (See https://arxiv.org/pdf/1905.00586.pdf).
-In KKLE_Illustration.ipynb we implement KKLE and MINE (See https://arxiv.org/pdf/1801.04062.pdf) for a simple synthetic dataset.
+In this project, we implement Kernel KL Divergence Estimator [KKLE](https://arxiv.org/pdf/1905.00586.pdf)) and compare it with Mutual Information Neural Estimator [MINE](https://arxiv.org/pdf/1801.04062.pdf) for a simple synthetic dataset.